Pan de Pascua Chilean Dulce de leche Fruitcake

 Versión en español

 It is better to do it a week before eating it and store it in a plastic bag once it is cold.
 This way, it improves its flavor.
-And it must rest for at least a full day before cutting it to prevent the crumb from falling apart.
+It must rest for a full day before cutting it to prevent the crumb from falling apart.

 Other variations of the Chilean Fruitcake: